-Developments
+Recent developments

-In Recent years, press freedom has been under attack.
-The Number of countries that are considered free has dropped from 38% in 2005 to 31% in 2015.
-This, of course is a worrying trend, if you consider how important freedom of the press is for our democracy’s and, if you think about how in some countries the press is used to manipulate the whole population.
-The fallback in press freedom is especially notable in the middle east und some Asian countries, and even some European countries now have a worse grade than one decade ago.
+In recent years, press freedom has increasingly come under attack.
+The number of countries that are considered free has dropped from 38% in 2005 to 31% in 2015.
+This, of course is a worrying trend considering how important freedom of the press is for our democracy’s and taking into account how in some countries the press is used to manipulate the whole population.
+The fallback in press freedom is especially notable in the Middle East und some Asian countries, and even some European countries are now doing worse than one decade ago.

-An Example